 Via both routes you arrive in the southern part of the country, Walachia, a climate zone influenced by the Mediterranean.

-You can find your way back between the two passes following the Olt valley, which is the only north-south route through the Carpathians past ancient monasteries and some steep cliffs.
-Anyone not stopping here must be in a real hurry!.
+You can find your way back between the two passes following the Olt valley, which is the only north-south route through the Carpathians sheltering ancient monasteries and some steep cliffs.
+Anyone not stopping here must be in a real hurry.

 From here it is only a stone’s throw to the fortress of Cisnadioara, one of the oldest Protestant churches in Transylvania from the 13th century.
 It stands on a circular mountain cone, towering over the village that until the fall of Ceausescu was inhabited by Transylvanian Saxons.
 On request, you will be given a guided tour in English.